 - Using the same pan, increase the heat to medium high.
 Add the shredded the cabbage and stir occasionally until the cabbage is browned, but still a bit chewy.
 Season with salt and pepper

 - Plate the cabbage with the meatballs on top and serve the sauce and pickled onions on the side.

-Switch it up!
-The Asian flavors in these versatile meatballs taste just as good with ground poultry.
-Chicken or turkey both work beautifully.
+Switch it up: The Asian flavors in these versatile meatballs taste just as good with ground poultry, whether chicken or turkey - both work beautifully.
 Make extra!
 You can freeze the meatballs for up to 3 months, so leftovers won’t go to waste.